 Managing dashboards with kidash

-Kidash is a Python script, kidash.py.
-It can be installed, with all its dependencies, using pip, as we saw in the Introduction section in this chapter.
+kidash.
+It can be installed, with all its dependencies, using pip, as we saw in the section on Installing GrimoireLab.

 You can save a dashboard, with all its components, to a file, either for backup or for later uploading to a different Kibana instance.
 You will need access to the ElasticSearch instance that your Kibana is using, because kidash will be reading its